8 Red Wines $15 and Under Rated 90+

 Affiliate links are included for your convenience.
 If you click on a link and make a purchase, Common Grape will earn a small amount.
 Your cost is the same with or without the link.
 Enjoy!

-The winemaker and wine critic describe this wine as having raspberry and sour cherry notes.
-It’s fresh with vibrant acidity and moderate tannins.
-Pairs with grilled vegetables, chicken, turkey, or baked fish.
+The winemaker and wine critic describe this wine as having cherry, strawberry, and cranberry notes.
+It’s fresh with lively acidity and smooth tannins.
+Flavorful and fruit forward.

 Rating: JS 91 (James Suckling)